The Outfit Finder on how she makes money Instagramming Love Island clothes

 The page showed no signs of slowing down.
 Laura said:

 I will continue to find outfits that are sent to me through direct messages on Instagram.

 There are so many reality stars and celebrities, so I don't think I'll run out of outfits to find.

-There's one particularly exciting development ahead:
+There was one particularly exciting development that she was planning:

 I'm also working on a men's outfit finder, so I'll have double the work!

 How to get Love Island outfits on a budget